 I spent two days at the Student-Centered Learning Research Collaborative meeting last week.
 Kudos to the Student at the Center team for integrating equity and student-centered learning so deeply that they were one and the same.
 I’ll share three highlights of the meeting:

 First, Eric Toshalis opened up the meeting with an acknowledgment that the meeting was taking place on lands that were originally those of Native Americans and that we were there without permission.
 After my trip to Aotearoa New Zealand, I have become a firm believer that we can build much stronger cultures of inclusivity if we are in a process of reconciliation and healing.
 I hold the greatest respect for Eric and JFF in launching the meeting in this way.
 (For those of you who are interested, this resource on how to honor native land can be helpful.)

 Second, the meeting wrapped up with Jamila Lyiscott on the topic of If You Think You Are Giving Your Youth of Color a Voice, Get Over It.
 (You can see her TEDTalk here.)
-Dr. Lysicott created an interactive experience so adults could begin to understand the impact of controlling how students express themselves in relationship to learning.
+Dr. Lysicott created an interactive experience so adults could begin to understand the impact of controlling how students express themselves in relation to learning.
 At one point she chose to use poetry to outline issues related to race, language, and power.
-The point was well made — we may be reinforcing a dominant society when we expect all communication to be organized in linear, bullet pointed, PowerPointed language.
-If we want to create inclusive cultures and if we want to prepare all students for a global economy, it only makes sense that we are create opportunities for switching between different forms of language.
+The point was well made — we may be reinforcing a dominant society when we expect all communication to be organized in linear, bullet-pointed, PowerPointed language.
+If we want to create inclusive cultures and if we want to prepare all students for a global economy, it only makes sense that we are creating opportunities for switching between different forms of language.

 Third, the research.
 Oh my goodness, the research!